Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I use slow cooker liners consistently.
 However, I often want to cook several different items in the same pot that I do not wish to mix.
 For example, tonight I cooked a bacon-wrapped pork loin roast, corn on the cob, and a baked potato.
 I had to use a huge liner bag for the roast and another huge liner bag for the corn (cooked in butter), and wrapped the potato in foil.
-It would have been great if I could have had a smaller bag for each item.
-Does anyone know if such a thing exists on the market, and if so, where to purchase them?

 A better idea is to have several Pyrex bowls in different sizes, and to cook different items in each bowl